Virtual Meetings Are Done; Long Live Teleconference / Videoconference Meetings

 Group of People iconOn February 28, 2023, Governor Newsom ended the COVID-19 State of Emergency.
 For charter school boards, this means that, as of March 1, 2023, boards can no longer utilize the relaxed virtual meeting rules, to which we’ve become accustomed over the past three years.
 Charter school boards must now meet in-person, or in a hybrid fashion, with a standard teleconference or emergency/just cause videoconference rules, described below.

-A State of Emergency was a condition precedent for Assembly Bill 361 (2021) virtual meetings; if a State of Emergency was in place, then charter school boards could make a finding that meeting in person would present imminent risks to the health of safety of attendees.
-With such a finding, charter school boards could hold virtual meetings without posting an agenda at each virtual location, allowing the public to access those locations, or meeting jurisdictional requirements (typically, the county where the charter school operates).
+A State of Emergency was a condition precedent for Assembly Bill 361 (2021) virtual meetings; if a State of Emergency was in place, then charter school boards could make a finding that meeting in person would present imminent risks to the health and safety of attendees.
+With such a finding, charter school boards could hold virtual meetings without posting an agenda at each virtual location, allowing the public to access those locations or meet jurisdictional requirements (typically, the county where the charter school operates).

-Now, with the State of Emergency ended, charter school boards revert to traditional Ralph M. Brown Act (the “Brown Act”) rules, which strongly favor in-person meetings and only allow teleconferencing or videoconferencing if additional requirements are met.
+With the State of Emergency ended, charter school boards reverted to traditional Ralph M. Brown Act (the “Brown Act”) rules.
+These rules strongly favor in-person meetings and only allow teleconferencing or videoconferencing if additional requirements are met.

 Are There Exceptions to In-Person Meeting Attendance?